StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19/Maldoc_VBA_1.png">
 </p>
-<h6> The next bloc have multiple functions like decode from the base 64 in binary and string, verify the path of folder/file, create a folder and extract the correct payload from the form in maldoc according to the OS.</h6>
+<h6> The next bloc has multiple functions like decode from the base 64 in binary and string, verify the path of the folder/file, create a folder and extract the correct payload from the form in maldoc according to the OS.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19/Maldoc_VBA_2.png">
 </p>
-<h6> The following bloc have extraction functions (drop the lure) and for get the name of the lure and the dll.</h6>
+<h6>The following bloc has extraction functions (drop the lure) and for getting the name of the lure and the dll.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19/Maldoc_VBA_3.png">
 </p>